illiteratewaffle/RetroArcade/use_case_descriptions.md

 **Preconditions:** The program is on the Account Registration page, and ready to add a username.

-**Trigger:** The user is prompted to enter a username that is not associated with any current account.
+**Trigger:** The player is prompted to enter a username that is not associated with any current account.

 **Scenario:**
 1. Click on the text box marked username.
-2. User types in the username.
+2. Player types in the username.
 3. Press Enter.
-4. Once submitted, verified to be a unique username in the system and then added to user profile.
+4. Once submitted, verified to be a unique username in the system and then added to player profile.

 **Post conditions:** Profile has a unique username attached to it .